Skip to main content

 Using Dictionaries

 Developers should always consider context when creating dictionaries.
-We recommend creating a dictionary within the context of a Contract.
+We recommend creating a dictionary within the context of a Contract entity.

 A dictionary item key can be no longer than 64 bytes in length.